iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/bug.md

 ### Input

-What data goes into the system and what is there source?
+What data goes into the system and what is their source?

 ### Output